pyrypajunen/pyrypajunen/README.md

 - 👋 Hi, I’m @pyrypajunen
 - 👀 I’m interested in Blockchain development.
 - 🌱 I’m currently learning Ethereum.
-- 💞️ I’m looking to collaborate on Ethereum development/tokenization
 - 📫 How to reach me http://www.linkedin.com/in/pyry-pajunen-ethereum-developer

 <!---